-For many administrators, Intuit’s QuickBooks has proven to be the application to help them do bookkeeping for the medical practice.
-There are a number of helpful ways that it can help medical office administrators do their job, including payroll, customer billing, vendor payment, year-end tax filing, and cash flow management.
+For many medical office administrators, Intuit’s QuickBooks has proven to be the application to help them do bookkeeping for the medical practice.
+There are a number of helpful ways that it can help medical office administrators do their job, including payroll, customer billing, vendor payment, year-end tax filing, revenue cycle management and cash flow management.

 What is QuickBooks?

 QuickBooks is accounting software that helps small business accountants and bookkeepers manage accounting and some human resources responsibilities.
-This software helps medical office administrators manage bills, track bill status, record payments, and create checks for vendors and employees.
+QuickBooks helps medical office administrators manage bills, track bill status, record payments, and create checks for vendors and employees.
 QuickBooks helps medical practices track employee deductible miles.

 With the help of QuickBooks, a medical office administrator can keep the medical practice running and making a profit.
 It helps track income and expenses while importing transactions from the medical practice’s bank, credit cards, and online financial tools.